 Terrible twos, special needs, difficult pregnancies, whatever your burdens are, may not feel like something you deserved.
 Even if you don’t want to admit it, many of us feel that the life we deserved should have been different.
 However, when I humble myself before a Holy God, realizing my place before Him, that should change my attitude toward the work He has called me to do.
 I have a high calling to Gospel-centered motherhood, for the sake of my child and as a witness to the world.

 Yes, there are times I physically need rest.
+As an introverted mom, I frequently need alone time to recharge.
 The ability to take a break can be helpful.
 For some, humility may mean asking for help.
 Realizing that you are not super mom, that you can not do this alone.
 A dear friend told me,

 “If a friend offers a meal…take it!
 This does not mean you’re not a good mom, it means that a dear friend knows it has been a rough day and they want to help you!
 This goes along with errands, cleaning, and any offers of help!
 Sometimes you may need a friend to vent to, or cry to…and that is okay!”